SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 # A Gift From The Heart

-Rarity closed the door to her shop, turning toward Sugarcube Corner she started trotting.
+Rarity closed the door to her shop, turning toward Sugarcube Corner, she started trotting.

 *Today is the day*, she thought.